 We have previously addressed the brewing recall at Chrysler regarding problems with the Totally Integrated Power Module (TIPM) and the ignition switch.
 While there has yet to be further developments on the possible TIPM defect, some new developments have emerged regarding the Chrysler ignition switch defect.
 Furthermore Toyota, already stung by 16.4 million recalls in 2012 and 22 million recalls in 2013, has announced another massive recall targeting three distinct safety problems.

-If you have been injured by a defective car, truck or SUV in Arkansas, the Law Practice of Ken Kieklak can fight to hold the manufacturer accountable and recover compensation for your injuries, lost wages, and more.
+If you have been injured by a defective car, truck or SUV in Arkansas, call the Law Practice of Ken Kieklak; our Sebastian County car accident lawyers can fight to hold the manufacturer accountable and recover compensation for your injuries, lost wages, and more.